meziantou/Meziantou.Xunit.ParallelTestFramework/README.md

 The code is greatly inspired by the sample from [Travis Mortimer](https://github.com/tmort93): <https://github.com/xunit/xunit/issues/1986#issuecomment-831322722>

 > [!IMPORTANT]
-> This package is not compatible with the `preEnumerateTheories` xUnit setting, which is typically enabled by default when using xUnit v3 and with Microsoft Testing Platform (not VSTest).
+> This package requires the `preEnumerateTheories` xUnit setting to be enabled (true).
+> xUnit v3 will default this setting to `false` when using it with Microsoft Testing Platform (instead of VSTest).
-> If this setting is enabled, you may get unexpected results.
+> If this setting is not enabled, you may get unexpected results.
-> To ensure the correct behavior, disable the `preEnumerateTheories` setting in your `xunit.runner.json` file:
+> To ensure the correct behavior, you must enable the `preEnumerateTheories` setting in your `xunit.runner.json` file:
 > ```json
 > {
 >   "$schema": "https://xunit.net/schema/current/xunit.runner.schema.json",
->   "preEnumerateTheories": false
+>   "preEnumerateTheories": true
 > }
 > ```